-Appropriate 911/Emergency care procedures
+Appropriate 911/emergency care procedures

 Emergency services are services provided in or out of the service area in connection with the initial treatment of a medical or psychiatric emergency and are available 24 hours a day and seven (7) days a week.

 A member who considers a medical or psychiatric condition to be an emergency should be instructed to call 911 or go to the nearest hospital emergency room immediately.
 Anthem Blue Cross (Anthem) covers emergency services that are necessary to screen and stabilize a condition.
 No authorization or pre-certification is needed if the member reasonably believes that an emergency medical or psychiatric condition exists.
-A member should be directed to call the Member Services/Customer Service telephone number on the back of their Anthem ID card with any questions.
+Members should be directed to call the Member Services/Customer Service telephone number on the back of their Anthem ID card with any questions.

 An emergency is an unexpected acute illness, injury, or medical or psychiatric condition that could endanger health if not treated immediately.
 Examples of medical/psychiatric emergencies include: